dedobs/dedobs.github.io/reflective_blogs.md

 #### *Use any generative AI to generate an assignment (or some other piece of writing) that you have already completed.
 Share the prompt you used, the results you received, and a brief analysis of the strengths and weaknesses of the software.*

+For this reflection, I utilized ChatGPT to complete the Wayback assignment using the exact prompt we were given.
+Additionally, I asked that ChatGPT complete this prompt in a concise, short response.
+The results were the following:

+> **"Observations**
+> Exploring an early version of Amazon through the Wayback Machine revealed a cluttered and text-heavy layout.
+The homepage featured long lists of categories with minimal imagery and poor contrast between text and background.
+Navigation was simple but overwhelming, with no clear structure or visual hierarchy.
+> **The Experience**
+> As a modern user, navigating this site was frustrating.
+It lacked the clean, intuitive design we expect today, and tasks like finding products were more challenging.
+There were no mobile optimizations, and the overall design felt outdated.
+> **Modern Web Design Norms**
+> Today’s websites prioritize minimalist design, clear visual hierarchy, and mobile responsiveness.
+These features create a smoother, more user-friendly experience, with easy navigation and fast load times.
+> **Conclusion**
+> Visiting an older Amazon site emphasized how much web design has evolved.
+The shift to simpler, more user-friendly websites is evident, and these design standards are now expected across the internet.
+This analysis highlighted the importance of usability and accessibility in shaping modern web design."

+In terms of strengths, ChatGPT did a good job of breaking down complex ideas by dividing main sections of the response with distinct sub-sections.
+One of the greatest strengths of the ChatGPT version is creating a very polished and clean response that is concise and easy to read.
+The information is well-organized and discusses general features of the past Amazon website, discussing the actual experience of looking at the Wayback version.
+Additionally, the current Amazon website is compared to this older version and highlights broadly true aspects of this current site, specifically the easy navigation and faster load times.

+Although there are clear strengths to the ChatGPT response, certain weaknesses are evident especially in terms of actual content.
+Much of the response is somewhat vague and could easily be applied to most shopping websites.
+This version lacks specific detail and clear understanding of physical aspects of a website only stating there’s “minimal imagery” or “poor contrast.”
+Likewise, much of the information isn’t necessarily true and instead comes across as the best guess of how an older website interface would hold up to a newer website interface.

+**Note on AI:** Spellcheck and ChatGPT were used in this assignment.
+ChatGPT was used to generate the previous assignment text prompt.